vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 ### Configuration commands

-   * `Kubernetes: Configure from ACS` - Install and configure the Kubernetes command line tool (kubectl) from an Azure Container Service
+   * `Kubernetes Configure from Cluster` - Install and configure the Kubernetes command line tool (kubectl) from an Azure Container Service (ACS) or Azure Kubernetes Service (AKS) cluster

 ### Helm support